seabro/ca-ssl-3/readme.md

 # How to create Selfsigned CA and custom Wildcars certificate

-I had many trouble to create custom CA and try to sing 2nd wildcard certificate with it.
+I had many trouble to create custom CA and try to sign 2nd wildcard certificate with it.
 So after some trial and error this is solution.

 We will need:
- 1. some password for CA (e.g. MyCACrtPassword)
+ 1. Some password for CA (e.g. MyCACrtPassword)
  2. Config file for CSR (e.g. somename.cnf)

 First you have to create key for CA certificate.
 We are gonna name it **selfsignCA.key**.
 When key is generated you have to enter password and verify it.